lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 # Adding the Head Pose Estimation Model

 As we saw in Tutorial Step 3, adding a new model is a relatively straight forward process.
-We just need to derive a new class for head pose estimation, add a new command line parameter, and add the necessary code to send the face data to the new model and retrieve the results.
-Then we will take those results and overlay them on the face.
-Let us take a look at the source code we use to accomplish that.
+To add another model is just a matter of deriving a new class for head pose estimation, add a new command line parameter, updating the application to run and track statistics for the new model, and then finally take those results and overlay them on the face.
+Let us walkthrough the source code used to accomplish that.

 1. Open up an Xterm window or use an existing window to get to a command shell prompt.